Skip to Content

 Houck's wrongful death suit against Enterprise was settled after five long years of litigation.
 Enterprise finally admitted to 100% liability in the two girls' deaths, and a trial verdict awarded Ms. Houck $15 million.
 But Houck remained vigilant.
 "Justice has not been served," she said of the verdict.
 "Justice is making sure this never happens to another family.
 That's why the FTC must grant this petition."

 In 1990, the FTC entered into a consent order with Budget Rent-A-Car for a similar issue.
-They targeted Budget's failure to inform consumers about the rental of defective vehicles subject to outstanding recalls which had neither been inspected nor repaired.
+They targeted Budget's failure to inform consumers about the rental of defective vehicles subject to outstanding recalls that had neither been inspected nor repaired.
 This action against Budget was also the result of a CAS petition.

 Now, with the new agreement in place, legislators and auto rental industry officials agree that consumers are safer under its terms.
-"We believe the end result is a solution that will give consumers additional confidence that rental cars are properly maintained and safe to drive," said Enterprise spokeswoman Laura Bryant.
+"We believe the result is a solution that will give consumers additional confidence that rental cars are properly maintained and safe to drive," said Enterprise spokeswoman Laura Bryant.

 Attorney meetings by appointment only